nicolasdanelon/UnofficialDocs/source/getting_started/install.rst

 	Exec=sublime -n
 	TargetEnvironment=Unity

 The last thing you might want to do is replace gEdit with sublime text, I know I do.
-We can do that simply by replacing all occurrences of gedit.desktop with sublime.desktop in the following file.
+We can do that simply by replacing all occurrences of `gedit.desktop` with `sublime.desktop` in the following file.
 ::
 	sudo sublime /usr/share/applications/defaults.list

-Once you're done with the find and replace, you're done!
+Once you're done with that find and replace, you're done!
 Save and start hacking away at your next project.

 Living Dangerously... or Not
 ============================